henrysher/opslib/README.rst

 Introduction
 ************

-OpsLib is a Python package that provides useful libraries and utilities to AWS Operations.
+opslib is a Python package that provides useful libraries and utilities to AWS Operations.

 **********